crenwick93/aiops-rag-ingestion/README.md

   - `/v1/vector_io/documents` and `/v1/vector_io/collections` ("underscore" variant).
 - Network access from the CronJob pod to the Vector API service.
 - Confluence Cloud credentials (email + API token).
 - Optional but recommended if you host the Vector API in-cluster and it uses file-backed storage: a PersistentVolumeClaim (PVC).
-See `openshift/pvc.yaml` for an example.
-Bind/mount this PVC in your Vector API deployment, not in this sync job.
+Define and mount the PVC in your Vector API deployment (in that repo), not in this sync job.
+This repo does not ship a PVC manifest.

 ### Quick credential/connectivity checks (before deploying)
 - Confluence credentials and space access (requires valid CONF_*):